 Students are not required to purchase insurance through the university, but they should have adequate coverage for their time abroad.

-90 EUR.
-Students who spend the spring semester at UC Leuven are required to participate in an international week during the actual semester.
-This week brings together students from all over Europe to work on a business case.
-The registration fee includes several meals, cultural activities and a formal dinner.
+Free – Faculty of Technology.
+Technology students who spend the spring semester at UC Limburg are required to participate in this international week during the semester.
+This week brings together students from all over the world to work on projects related to ‘Sustainability: Challenges & Opportunities.’

 Sports Card (optional)